 \begin{remark} The relaxation from (\ref{opt:ori-equiv}) to (\ref{opt:sdp}) remains lossless even when an additional quadratic constraint on $x$, such as $x\ct P x \geqslant c\,(\text{or }=c)$, is added to Problem (\ref{opt:ori-equiv}).
-This allows us to incorporate the sign constraint in SSRs.
-Hence, \cref{alg:plot-theta-srg} can be easily adapted for plotting the SSRs. \end{remark} \begin{remark} To plot $\theta$-SRGs, one may also turn to \cref{rem:vnumran}: first compute an ordered array of boundary points of $\vnumran[\theta](A)$, then map these points using $h_{\theta}\inv \circ \projdn$ and connect them in sequence.
-However, our goal here is to present a systematic approach to dissecting and visualizing lower-dimensional sets derivable from the DW shell.
-The applicability of the understanding on textures and SDR-based method extends beyond plotting $\theta$-SRG (as already evidenced by \cref{rem:plot-ssr}). \end{remark}
+This enables the incorporation of sign constraints in SSGs.
+Hence, \cref{alg:plot-theta-srg} can be readily adapted for plotting the SSGs. \end{remark} \begin{remark} To plot $\theta$-SRGs, one may also turn to \cref{rem:vnumran}: first compute an ordered array of boundary points of $\vnumran[\theta](A)$, then map these points using $h_{\theta}\inv \circ \projdn$ and connect them sequentially.
+However, our aim here is to present a systematic and generalizable framework for dissecting and visualizing lower-dimensional sets derivable from the DW shell.
+The insights on textures and SDR-based method apply more broadly than to $\theta$-SRG plotting alone, as already evidenced by \cref{rem:plot-ssg}. \end{remark}